safespring/docs/content/backup/install/windows.md

     ![Client Acceptor Configuration File Path](../images/SPBAC-GUI-Client-Acceptor-Config-file.png)

-    Confirm the Client Acceptor TCP Port, this port doesn't need to be expose externally.
+    Confirm the Client Acceptor TCP Port,
+    this port doesn't need to be exposed externally.

     ![Client Acceptor TCP Port, default is 1581](../images/SPBAC-GUI-Client-Acceptor-TCP-port.png)

-    Insert the node password, the password can be copy from the [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/).
+    Insert the node password, the password can be copied from the [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/).

     ![Insert Node name and Password](../images/SPBAC-GUI-Client-Acceptor-node-n-pwd.png)